real-zephex/Good-Proxy/README.md

     bun run deploy
     ```

-    Your default browser will open, log in your Cloudflare account and click authorize and done your worker will be deployed.
+    Your default browser will open, log in your Cloudflare account and click authorize and your worker will be deployed.
     You can then add your custom domain and view insights.

 ## Usage